-The environmental and/or social characteristics promoted by the Sub-Fund consist of integrating ESG criteria in the investment process by directing investments into securities of more sustainable governmental and corporate issuers that meet the Investment Manager's ESG criteria.
-In addition, the Sub-Fund aims to provide at least the same ESG score as the Benchmark.
+The Sub-Fund puts particular effort into integrating ESG criteria in the investment process by directing investments into securities of more sustainable governmental and corporate issuers that meet the Investment Manager's ESG criteria and aims to provide at least the same ESG score as the Benchmark.
+The ESG investment process consists of a quantitative screening based on third-party and in-house provider data followed by a qualitative analysis.